 apiVersion: extensions/v1beta1 kind: Deployment metadata: name: todo-backend-django labels: app: todo-backend-django # Add this as a label to your Deployment to match the selector you defined above. slo: slo-webapps ... template: metadata: labels: app: todo-backend-django # Add this as a template label to your Deployment to match the selector you defined above. slo: slo-webapps ...

-Valence collects application metrics through a sidecar.
-If you’d prefer to collect metrics based on your ingress, load-balancer, envoy containers, linkerd, istio or otherwise, let the Valence team know.
+Valence collects application metrics through an envoy sidecar.
+If you’d prefer to collect metrics based on your ingress, load-balancer, custom envoy containers, linkerd, istio or otherwise, let the Valence team know.
 This will eventually be automated, all feedback is appreciated!